 The Filipino Flag Shows Whether the Country Is at Peace or War

+A cool fact about the Philippines is relating to the Philippine flag meaning.
 The flag in the Philippines is also unique.
 The banner is the only emblem in the world that shows whether the country is at peace or war based on the way it is flown.
-The banner features a white triangle with a sun circled by three golden stars, each of which represent three island groupings.
+Let’s talk about Philippine flag meaning.
+The banner features a white triangle with a sun circled by three golden stars, each of which represents three island groupings.

-These groupings include Luzon in the north, Visayas in the center, and Mindanao in the southern section.
+These groupings include Luzon in the north, the Visayas in the center, and Mindanao in the southern section.
 The major part of the flag shows a strip of red and blue.
-When the Philippines is at war, the red strip is featured on the top.
+Another cool thing to note about the Philippine flag meaning is that when the Philippines is at war, the red strip is featured on the top.
 When the country is at peace, the blue strip is featured on top.